 1976 - The Soltan House, 14173 Alisal Lane, Santa Monica CA. Commissioned 1972.
 7000 sf.
 Sold to Dallas Price-Van Breda.
 Kappe did an addition in 1982.
 Sold in 2010 to Susan Winfield and Stephen Grynberg.

-1976 - The Hellinger Residence, 1670 San Remo Drive, Brentwood CA. House at this address still owned by the Sam and Judith Hellinger Trust, but built in 1981.
+1976 - The Hellinger Residence, 1670 San Remo Drive, Brentwood CA. House at this address still owned in 2014 by the Sam and Judith Hellinger Trust, but built in 1981.
 Needs verification.

 1976 - The Collen Residence, 762 Latimer Road, Pacific Palisades CA. Unbuilt.
 The land was sold and the Borghei/Cookston House, also by Kappe, later built on the site.

 1977 - The Suzanne Dunaway-Chappell Residence, 1970 North Beverly Glen Boulevard, Los Angeles CA. Unbuilt.

 1977 - The Greystone Manor and Park Restoration, Beverly Hills CA. No mention of his work at the location's website.
 Needs verification.

 1978 - The Selber-Grauel Condominiums, Shoup Avenue and Sherman Way, Canoga Park CA. Unbuilt.